odjuret/SeachSocialMedia/readme.md

 A very straightforward task when looking at steps 1, 2 and 3.
 However, both step 4 and 5 are confusing to read.
-I interpret step 4 as highlighting where the search matches in the story by making the text larger.
+I interpret step 4 as highlighting where the search matches in the story by adding bold html tags around the matching search word in the story.